 An article by Susan Leviton, a licensed therapist, points out that though appointments are only fifty-minutes, the client does get a full hour.
 The extra ten minutes is used for the client’s benefit to write notes about the session and keep records up to date.
 The therapist may also use a couple of those minutes before sessions to remind themselves of the themes from the previous session.

 In 2017, the Student Wellness and Accessibility Centre also introduced therapeutic groups led by Humber College’s counsellors.

-Anderson says Healthy Minds for Stressful Times, one of the therapeutic groups, “Assists to create access to services outside of the Student Wellness and Accessibility Service, and we also have an upcoming Therapeutic Writing Skills Workshop running on March 26.
+Anderson says Healthy Minds for Stressful Times, one of the therapeutic groups, “assists to create access to services outside of the Student Wellness and Accessibility Service, and we also have an upcoming Therapeutic Writing Skills Workshop running on March 26.
 The two groups are self-referral, and students do not require pre-registration to attend.”

-The she believes that Humber College’s counselling service is the first of its kind.
+She believes that Humber College’s counselling service is the first of its kind.
 Anderson adds, “Humber College was one of the first colleges to integrate counselling, health, and accessibility services in one location.
 Students who come to the Student Wellness and Accessibility Centre receive holistic, student-centered care that assists a student to improve academic and health outcomes.”